The blog portal

 • In addition to hand luggage, you can have one on the vast majority of companies small handbag.
 In it you have your passport, keys and wallet.

-• A pair of trousers and two shirts (except the clothes I travel in).
 All the clothes, including the clothes I travel in, match each other.
 So with the clothes I travel in, I have a possibility of 6 different outfits.
 Not bad, right?
-And if I happen to spill, I have an extra pair.
-I had a total of two different black pants with me (maybe sounds unnecessary, but they were very different pants), an all-black long-sleeved shirt, a black blouse with flowers and a gray sweatshirt with embroidery.
-Both a bit comfortable and a bit stylish for restaurant visits.
-And if it's cold, I can use the layer-on-layer principle with the long-sleeved shirt under the sweatshirt.
+In total, I had with me two pairs of black/grey pants, an all-black long-sleeved shirt, a black blouse with flowers and a gray sweatshirt with embroidery.
+A mixture of a little comfortable and a little stylish.
+If it's cold, I can use the layer-on-layer principle with the long-sleeved shirt under the sweatshirt.
 Not bad at all, right?
 By the way, jeans are good for traveling in, but not for packing.
 They weigh way too much.

 • Underwear + socks for every day